pipecraft2/user_guide/doc/example_analyses_DADA2_ITS.rst

 we use 240 in the ``min length`` setting.
 This will discard ASVs that are less than 240 bp.
 Here, ``max length`` can be set to 0 (default), meaning no filtering by maximum sequence length.

-We are also setting the ``collapseNoMismatch`` to TRUE, to collapse identical ASVs.
+We are also setting hte ``collapseNoMismatch`` to TRUE, to collapse identical ASVs.
 This is basically equivalent to 100% clustering by ignoring the end gaps.

 +----------------------------+-------------------------------------------------------------------+